ECS260-TEAM6/ECS260-project/README.md

 npm install
 node index.js
 ```
-This will produce 'gh-active-projects-legacy-o.csv' file, which an integer at the end of each row indicating the 'last_build_number'.
+This will produce 'repos_2021_500_out.csv' file, which an integer at the end of each row indicating the 'last_build_number'.
 If the number is -1, then it means the repo does not use Travis CI.

 ### Preliminary Data Analysis
-We developed Python program to do preliminary data analysis based on 'gh-active-projects-legacy-o.csv' file to find differences in the use of Travis CI in different language projects, and visualize the results.
+We developed Python program to do preliminary data analysis based on 'repos_2021_500_out.csv' file to find differences in the use of Travis CI in different language projects, and visualize the results.

 ![Preliminary Data Analysis Result](/travis_ci_repos_2021_500_out.png)